 - the function of the heart, brain, muscle, and other organs

-When the thyroid does not produce enough thyroid hormones, it is underactive, which is called hypothyroidism.
-Producing too many hormones leads to an overactive thyroid, which is called hyperthyroidism.
+When the thyroid does not produce enough thyroid hormones, it is underactive.
+This is known as hypothyroidism.
+On the other hand, producing too many hormones leads to an overactive thyroid.
+This is called hyperthyroidism.

-Approximately 4.6 percent of people aged 12 or older in the United States have an underactive thyroid.
+Almost 5% of people aged 12 years or older in the United States have an underactive thyroid.

 - dry skin and hair

 - reduced sweating